 What to do at the Cloister at Sea Island

-The Cloister at Sea Island has a dizzying array of activities ranging from golf and tennis, to horseback riding, fishing, boating and even a shooting school.
+The Cloister at Sea Island has a dizzying array of activities ranging from golf and tennis, to horseback riding, fishing, boating, and even a shooting school.
 Some activities are adult oriented others specially designed for kids.
 My boys loved the air rifles at the shooting school and each child received a souvenir baseball cap.
-The resort has two 18-hole championship golf courses and has been rated No. 1 in the U.S. among “World’s 50 Best Golf Hotels” by Golf Digest Index.
-Several golf pros including: Davis Love, Matt Kucher and Zack Johnson play out of the Sea Island Golf Club.
+The resort has three 18-hole championship golf courses, and is the home of the PGA Tour’s RSM Classic, a FedX Cup event hosted by Sea Island touring professional Davis Love III.
+Several other golf pros including: Matt Kucher and Zack Johnson play out of the Sea Island Golf Club as well.
+Total Sea Island has about a dozen golf pros that live, play or train at Sea Island.
 A Spa and Fitness Center offers a variety of treatments, as well as relaxing facilities that beg you to linger.

 Each morning complimentary coffee, tea and pastries are offered in The Cloister’s main building.
 The plain biscuits are worth getting up early.
 In the afternoon, tea, lemonade and cookies are available.
 Each day, kids and adults can enjoy a second run film in the Movie Theatre adjacent to the Beach Club.
-For $5, enjoy the movie on the big screen with a drink and popcorn.
-Take a visit back in time to the Soda Fountain where you can pick your tunes on the complimentary juke box and enjoy a divine two-scoop Gold Brick Sundae.
+The movie on the big screen is free, with a fee for concessions.
+Take a visit back in time to the Soda Fountain at Wonderland, the ice cream and candy store, where you can pick your tunes on the complimentary juke box and enjoy a divine two-scoop Gold Brick Sundae.
 Work off your treat by enjoying the gorgeous manicured gardens with a walk around the resort; be sure to stop and see the live oaks planted by past U.S. presidents and heads of state from around the world.

 The Junior Staffer Program at The Cloister at Sea Island

 For parents that want to enjoy some time away from the kids, the Cloister is known for fantastic children’s programs run by a team of Junior Staffers.
-Programs range from hour long sessions to daytime camps and an evening Children’s Dinner.
+Programs range from hour long sessions to daytime camps and an evening Kids’ Night Out.

 Although we were provided a complimentary room and admissions for the purpose of reviewing (as is common in the travel industry), we only recommend places we would stay and products we would use